Avanish474/mlops/README.md

 8. Create One extra job job6 for monitor : If container where app is running. fails due to any reason then this job should automatically start the container again from where the last trained model left

-# Solution to above task
+# Solution to above task and setup

 1) Create a directory inside your home directory of redhat: